Chatham History, Family Crest & Coats of Arms

 - Rhys Chatham (b.
 1952), American composer, guitarist, and trumpet player

-- Hugh G. Chatham, American Democrat politician, Member of North Carolina State Senate 26th District, 1915-16
+- Hugh G. Chatham, American Democratic Party politician, Member of North Carolina State Senate 26th District, 1915-16

-- Gerald Chatham, American Democrat politician, Delegate to Democratic National Convention from Mississippi, 1940
+- Gerald Chatham, American Democratic Party politician, Delegate to Democratic National Convention from Mississippi, 1940

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.